tsupplis/cpm86-crossdev/README.md

-# CP/M-86 Cross Development Environment
+# CP/M-86/MS-DOS Cross Development Environment

+This project regroups a simple method to create a cross development environment for CP/M-86.
+It happens that all DOS based tools can also be used for building DOS programs.

 ## Key tools for CP/M-86 development
 - aztec c compiler version 3.4